m5c/EthereumGuide/ethereum-guide.md

 *Note: Instead of specifying source and target account by ```eth.accounts[x]``` you can always use hash-adresses wrapped in ticks: ```'0x3c7b081d3e608525a2efb821e80d597cef7a435c'```*

 As you remember querying the balance only tells the amount of ether based on the *current blockchain state*.
-For your transfer to be visible in the account listing, it still has to be integrated into the blockchain.
-For that to happen the blockchain must be appended by a new block which contains the tranfer.
+For your transfer to be visible in the account listing, it must still become part of the blockchain.
+Precisely the blockchain must be appended by a new block to contain the tranfer.
 As you will read [a little later](#transactions), transfering ether is one of three possible *transaction* types.
 From the moment of their registration, transactions first remain in a pending state where they are only queued for persistence.
 It is only when a new block is mined that they are eventually integrated into the blockchain.
 Precisely they are the payload of that new block.
 **tl;dr: Your transfer has no visible effect until you mine at least one more block.**

 If you forget to unlock the senders account or exceed the authorized time frame (here 15 seconds), the transfer will be rejected.